helium/HIP/xxxx-validator-challenges.md

    dial that Challenger over p2p, another potential failure point.
-6. Once the Challenger has decided enough blocks have passed it submits the `poc_receipt` transaction to the blockchain to report on the information gathered (if any.
+6. Once the Challenger has decided enough blocks have passed it submits the `poc_receipt` transaction to the blockchain to report on the information gathered (if any).
 The final, potential failure point is if the Challenger is lagging behind the blockchain and takes so long to submit the receipt that the PoC has expired.